 My about page | by Simon Edward

-What’s all this?
-My about page in question and answer format: –
+What’s all this then?
+My about page in Q&A style format: –

 Q: What is InfinityBass?

-A: InfinityBass is my take on life as an independent Musician, Bass player and composer ~ with a day job.
+A: InfinityBass is my take on life as a Musician, Bass player and composer ~ with a day job.

-I am writing new music for a solo EP that I plan to release at some point in 2017, which I would describe as post-rock Dreampop, infused with jazz and funk.
+I am writing new music for a solo EP, which I would describe as post-rock Dreampop, infused with jazz and funk.

 Born in the London Borough of Barking and Dagenham (UK) and raised in Romford (East London).
 I live near Newbury, Berkshire with my wife and our three children.